 Every bite of this cookie is full of sweet pools of melted chocolate that perfectly balance out crunchy toffee chunks.
-The toffee is just slightly toasted to brings out smoky flavors reminiscent of a campfire on a cold autumn night.
+The homemade toffee brings caramel undertones to wonderfully soft and satisfying cookies.

 This recipe was the result of an unfortunate accident.
 I’d brought back Alyonka chocolate bars from my trip to Moscow, stacks of them to give out to friends.
 It happened that my arrival back to San Francisco coincided with a 90+ degree heat wave.
 The chocolates melted in their wrappers and I was left with a pile of ruined milk chocolate.
 They were too dusty and powdery to eat, so they only solution was to disguise their ruin in a baked good.